7 Things You Need to Know About Miniature Shelties

 7. Mini Shelties can be found at Sheltie Rescues

-If you're looking to buy a Miniature Sheltie, be on the alert for puppy mills, puppy farms, and backyard breeders.
+If you're looking to buy a Miniature Sheltie, you must be on high alert for puppy mills, puppy farms, and backyard breeders.
 Look up Shelties rescues near you where there may be undersize Shelties or miniaturized crossbreeds who have escaped the puppy mill trade and are desperate for new homes.

 Howard, our English Sheltie